 Physical custody dictates where the child primarily lives.
 One parent may be granted sole physical custody and the other visitation, or both parents could have joint custody.
 Joint custody is, theoretically, splitting the child’s time 50/50, but rarely works out this perfectly.
 Both parents will be asked to submit a parenting plan which thoroughly details all the issues related to shared parenting.
 These issues include pickup and dropoff times and places, where the child will spend holidays and summer vacation, whether one or both parents will attend school and extracurricular activities, and much more.
 The parenting plan may need changes as the child gets older since older children typically have more outside activities.

 When parents jointly request a custody modification, the court will generally approve such a request.
+Your Couer d'Alene child custody attorney will help assess the situation to plan the best steps moving forward.
 If one parent is requesting a custody modification, that parent has the burden of proof to establish why such a modification is in the best interests of the child.
 The judge will require the parent requesting the change to explain what has changed to warrant the modification, ensuring no trauma or upheaval will be caused to the child because of the modification.

 Coeur d’Alene is a city in northwest Idaho, known for its water sports on Lake Coeur d’Alene.
 Those who love the outdoors will also enjoy the trails in the Canfield Mountain Natural Area, as well as the Coeur d’ Alene National Forest.
 The lakeside park and Beach offers families a playground, as well as numerous picnic areas.
 ROW Adventure Center offers specialized, guided adventures, and has been named as one of National Geographic’s “Best Adventure Travel Companies on Earth.”
 Triple Play Family Fun Park offers endless fun for the entire family, with a three-story rope-climbing course, a large, indoor waterpark, bumper boats, miniature golf, laser tag, go-karts, and bowling.
 The Museum of North Idaho traces the region’s history, in particular, the timber industry.